AmirKarimi/akka-cluster-shardin-bug-2.3.9/README.md

 ##What is this?##
-This is a small sample cluster sharding application using Akka 2.3.6 (akka-contrib).
+This is a small cluster sharding sample built using Akka 2.3.6 (akka-contrib).
 After about 3 seconds cluster is ready and I can send message to cluster actors.

 In another project I did the same but the cluster isn't ready and I get `sending HandOverToMe to [None]` message (10 times).
 It takes about 35 seconds for the cluster to be ready.